brajeshwar/brajeshwar.github.io/_posts/2007/2007-05-16-a-blog-article-knocks-4-billion-off-apple-market-cap.md

----
-layout: post
-title: A blog article knocks $4 billion off Apple Market Cap
+# A blog article knocks $4 billion off Apple Market Cap
----

 A supposedly false-alarm that Apple's Leopard (their next OS) and their much-talked-gadget-phone iPhone being delayed, caused their stock to nose-dive knocking over $4 billion off their Market Cap.
 This is indeed a phenomenal development in the Blogosphere - a blog article can have that fundamental effect in the real work and real money.